emilyjspencer/dancewear-app/README.md

 * signature (or more generally, the footer which contains the signature of the json web token).
 The signature will be verified with the Secret key.

+# JWT Filter

+the first thing that will be executed will be the filter - JWT filter. (authentication filter)

+This filter class will extend the OncePerFilterRequest class and has the repsonsibility of checking and validating the JWT token.

+There will be an internal check to check whether the JWT token exists or not.

+If it doesn't, the Spring boot app will send a not found request back to the React application (403 response).

+If there is a JWT token - validation starts

+The JWT authentication filter calls using the user service, which calls the user repository, which interfaces with the database to extract the required user information.

+Use something like the user email or username as a claim or token subject -

 ## Roles

 I will have